aw-0/ScorbitzCustomScoreboard/README.md

-# 🏈 NevcoCustomScoreboard
+# 🏈 ScorbitzCustomScoreboard

-Custom Scoreboard Overlay for [Nevco](https://nevco.com/) Scoreboards using a [Scorebitz](http://scorbitz.com/) Gateway on a local network.
+Custom Scoreboard Overlay for [Nevco](https://nevco.com/) Scoreboards using a [Scorbitz](http://scorbitz.com/) Gateway on a local network.
 Built with NuxtJS & TailwindCSS.
 Intended for use as a streaming overlay on OBS/StreamLabs.

 ## Setup